NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

-## Object Oriented Programming
+## Object-Oriented Programming

 Java was out of the question, that much was certain.
 I wanted to start pure.
 But was I truly ready?
 The challenge loomed before me, a daunting prospect for any introvert—**SmallTalk**.
-Or at least, so I thought, until I realized it was just a programming language.
+Or at least, so I thought until I realized it was just a programming language.
 A purely object-oriented programming language, to be precise.

 During my research, the concept of a language composed entirely of objects boggled my mind.
 Then, as I delved into the programming itself, confusion mingled with intrigue as I grappled with the unorthodox dataflow (this sentence literally represents my thoughts from back then).
 Yet, I was somehow excited.
 This was unlike anything I'd encountered before.
-Imagine a language where even conditional statements operate through messages passed between objects, like corrupt politicians slipping bribes under the table to get things done.
+Imagine a language where even conditional statements operate through messages passed between objects like corrupt politicians slipping bribes under the table to get things done.

 <br/>

-> _Rule #5: Having functions doesn't mean everything has to be a functional._
+> _Rule #5: Having functions doesn't mean everything has to be functional._

 <br/>

 As I scaled the steep mountains of object-oriented programming, I stumbled upon something I'd always dismissed as extremely ancient, weird, and unlikely to cross my path: **PHP**!
 I'd always envisioned PHP as a relic from the past, a realm of difficulty, gooiness, and utter chaos.
 But reality proved vastly different.
 The first PHP code I ever wrote turned out to be remarkably clear, concise, and fully embraced the power of OOP.
 It was an experience worth remembering, a testament to the age-old wisdom of "not judging a book by its cover."

 It might also be the preconceived notion that PHP has a bad language design and will always stay that way.
-Moreover, it also felt that the language has evolved to be more robust and easy to adapt too.
+Moreover, it also felt that the language has evolved to be more robust and easy to adapt to.
 To put it simply, I didn't feel like I was learning a new language, but just using the built-up experience.

 <br/>